Arbitrary group delay filter specification object

 The frequency response of a rational discrete-time filter is:

 The argument of the frequency response as a function of the angle, ω, is referred to as the phase response.

 The negative of the first derivative of the argument with respect to ω is the group delay.

 Systems with nonlinear phase responses have nonconstant group delay, which causes dispersion of the frequency components of the signal.
 You may not want this phase distortion even if the magnitude distortion introduced by the filter produces the desired effect.
-See Frequency Dispersion for an illustration of frequency dispersion resulting from nonconstant group delay.
+See Design an Arbitrary Group Delay Filter for an illustration of frequency dispersion resulting from nonconstant group delay.

 In these cases, you can cascade the frequency-selective filter with an allpass filter that compensates for the group delay.
 This process is often referred to as delay equalization.

 The general form of an allpass system function with a real-valued impulse response is: